rust-fuzz/honggfuzz-rs/README.md

 ## About Rust fuzzing

-There is other project providing Rust fuzzing support at [github.com/rust-fuzz](https://github.com/rust-fuzz).
+There is other projects providing Rust fuzzing support at [github.com/rust-fuzz](https://github.com/rust-fuzz).

 You'll find support for [AFL](https://github.com/rust-fuzz/afl.rs) and LLVM's [LibFuzzer](https://github.com/rust-fuzz/cargo-fuzz) and there is also a [trophy case](https://github.com/rust-fuzz/trophy-case) ;-) .